IBM/ibm-licensing-operator/docs/Content/Backup_and_upgrade.md

 kubectl get clusterserviceversion -n ibm-common-services
 ```

+This method is applicable only for online installations.

 ### Updating the subscription channel

 If you are upgrading from version 1.3.x or earlier, you must update the subscription channel first.
 Complete the following actions.